pushred/sixofone.pushred.co/README.md

 Please work from this directory, and share your implementation.
 Ideally, you can create a Git repository and invite us as a collaborator.
 Instructions should be added to this README file that allow us to take your code, run the application, and evaluate your work.
 Code should be annotated where sensible.

 As a whole, this exercise aims to touch on a variety of skills and concepts involved in a lot of development at Type/Code.
-Throughout the process, please feel free to reach out for help - while we're reluctant to give hints for implemenation, we're glad to clarify specifications.
+Throughout the process, please feel free to reach out for help - while we're reluctant to give hints for implementation, we're glad to clarify specifications.
 Please dedicate no more than 12 hours to the exercise - while 100% completion is great, it's not expected - focus on the areas where you know you can excel and identify areas where you might need some help.